 How to Make Barbecue Salmon

-4. Bake - Place the salmon in a preheated oven and bake for 3 minutes.
-Remove and brush with more BBQ glaze, then return to the oven for an additional 3 minutes.
+5. Bake - Bake for 3 minutes.
+Remove from oven and brush with more BBQ glaze, then return to the oven for an additional 3 minutes.
 Glaze one more time.

-5. Broil - Return the Salmon to the oven and broil for 1 -2 minutes, just until the BBQ sauce becomes bubbly and slightly caramelized.
+6. Broil - Switch the oven to broil and cook for 1 -2 minutes, just until the BBQ sauce becomes bubbly and slightly caramelized.
 Watch carefully so it does not burn.

 Substitutions and Variations